LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

    Copy your code from there and paste it into VS Code.
 Some nice options
    include:

-   a.
-Your *Choose Your Own Adventure* activity that your teacher may have assigned back in chapter 5.
+   a. *Choose Your Own Adventure* activity that your teacher may have assigned back in chapter 5.
    b.
 Your :ref:`Candidate Quiz <candidate-quiz>` assignment.
    c.
 Anything from the :ref:`Functions chapter project <functions-project>`.